Fees

 Comprehensive assessment for Attention Deficit Hyperactivity Disorder (ADHD) involves screening for symptoms of ADHD, ruling out other explanations for these symptoms, exploring co-occurring disorders, and understanding how these symptoms influence engagement in school, work, or recreational activities.
 Following diagnosis of ADHD psychological strategies to support symptom management and reduce interference in day-to-day life can be explored.

-Assessment involves interviews with the individual being assessed, an interview with someone who can report on their behaviour in different settings (e.g., parent or partner), and review of other available information (e.g., psychometric assessments and school reports)
+Assessment involves interviews with the individual being assessed (1.5 hours long), an interview with someone who can report on their behaviour in different settings (e.g., parent or partner; typically 1 hour long), and review of other available information (e.g., psychometric assessments and school reports)